 Federal Housing Administration (FHA) loan: An FHA loan helps those with limited down payment funds and lower credit scores qualify for a home loan.
 Quicken states that credit scores as low as 580 may qualify for a loan, but it will depend on your situation.
 Your options include 30-, 25-, 20- and 15-year fixed-rate terms as well as five-year ARMs.
 If you qualify, you can buy a home with as little as 3.5% down.

-Refinance: Rocket Mortgage has refinancing options whether you’re looking for a conventional refinance or a government program such as HARP.
+Refinance: Rocket Mortgage has refinancing options for a conventional refinance.

 YOURgage: Quicken’s option to customize your loan can also be done on Rocket Mortgage.
 You choose your fixed-rate loan conventional loan term, anywhere from eight and 30 years, to suit your financial situation.
 You can also pay as little down at 3%.
 With YOURgage, you also have the option to refinance up to 97% of your home value.